- Chart

 History and Background

-Imperial Oil was founded in 1880 and is one of Canada's largest integrated oil companies.
-It's primarily involved in exploration, production, refining, and marketing of petroleum products.
-A significant portion of the company is owned by ExxonMobil.
+Imperial Oil Ltd. was founded in 1880 and is one of Canada's largest integrated oil companies.
+It has a long history of exploration, production, refining, and marketing of petroleum products.
+A significant milestone was its acquisition by ExxonMobil in 1999, which brought global resources and expertise.
+Imperial Oil has been a key player in the development of Canada's energy sector, particularly in Western Canada and the oil sands.

 Core Business Areas